Amble

 Amble is a town on the North Sea coast of Northumberland, England, at the mouth of the River Coquet; Coquet Island is visible from its beaches and harbour.
-In 2011, it had a population of 6,025.
+In 2021, the parish of Amble by the Sea had a population of 5,860.

-Etymology
+Toponymy

 There are two suggested origins of the place-name Amble.
 One theory suggests a Goidelic origin from Am Béal, meaning "tidal inlet", and is attributed to the historical presence of Irish missionaries in the area who spoke that language despite most of the local population not doing so.
 An earlier theory, originating with Eilert Ekwall, is an Old English origin of Amma/Anna bile, meaning "Amma's/Anna's headland".

 There are sources indicating that the name and variants thereof – such as Ambell and Ambhill – may have been in use as long ago as 1203 AD.
 Northumberland was not recorded in the Domesday Book.